bryanbraun/bryanbraun.github.io/_posts/2018-08-01-im-working-part-time-now.md

 date: 2018-08-01 15:30:00
 related: [
   "How I Choose a Side Project",
-  "We are just seeing the beginning of interactive online learning" ]
+  "We are just seeing the beginning of interactive online learning", "Gridmaster: Closing Thoughts"
+]
 ---

-Last week I reduced my hours at [Sparkbox](https://seesparkbox.com/) down to 20 hours/week, so I could have more time to work on [Gridmaster](https://gridmaster.io).
+Last week I reduced my hours at [Sparkbox](https://seesparkbox.com/) down to 20 hours/week, so I could have more time to work on [Gridmaster]({{site.url}}/2020/09/08/gridmaster-closing-thoughts/).

 I haven't talked much about Gridmaster on the blog, but it's an idea I've been playing with for a while now.
 I wanted to see if it was possible to learn spreadsheet skills in a more interactive way than reading a book or watching a video.
 I was inspired by online learn-to-code courses (like the ones offered by [Codecademy](https://www.codecademy.com/) and [Code School](https://codeschool.com)) and I wondered if I could apply the learning approach to other skills.
 Plus, it would be a fun way to mix two of my interests ([web programming]({{site.url}}/2014/05/22/loving-what-i-do/) and [education]({{site.url}}/2015/10/20/we-are-just-seeing-the-beginning-of-interactive-online-learning/)).